 The other two portraits include a picture of John Hajdu, who survived the Budapest Ghetto, with his grandson Zac taken by South African photographer Jillian Edelstein.
 John said, “When I give my talks I show family photos because I think it’s so important for them to see us as human beings, especially if they have just seen images of people in camps.
 I think the fact that the exhibition will include so many different experiences is so important – it will give a much broader idea of what it was like during the Holocaust rather than just hearing from one survivor.”

-While Joan Salter with her husband Martin and daughter Shelley were photographed by a Swiss photographer Frederic Aranda.
+While Joan Salter with her husband Martin and daughter Shelley were photographed by Swiss photographer Frederic Aranda.

 You might remember that Duke and Duchess of Cambridge met with Holocaust survivors during their Poland tour in July 2017.
-The couple visited Stutthof – that was amongst the worst in the Nazi concentration camps causing the deaths of tens of thousands.
+The couple visited Stutthof – which was amongst the worst in the Nazi concentration camps causing the deaths of tens of thousands.

 That day, William and Catherine met two survivors Zigi Shipper and Manfred Goldberg who shared their harrowing stories.
 Thanking the Survivors, Catherine said “What you have been through and you still hold in your memories must be extremely difficult to speak about.
 Thank you very much for meeting us.”